-The Corporation currently maintains its existing Share Option Plan and 2015 Stock Incentive Plan (2015 SIP).
+The Corporation currently maintains its existing share option plan ("Share Option Plan") and 2015 Stock Incentive Plan ("2015 SIP").
 Effective June 1, 2021 no further grants will be made under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan will remain in effect in accordance with their terms.